 |site search by freefind|

-Essiac and Watercress: it's a good test of whether or not you have real essiac.
+Essiac and Watercress: make sure your essiac tea has it.
+Many four herb formulas don't.
+The presence of watercress is a good test of whether or not you have real essiac.
 The reason being, if your essiac is not slightly bitter, it's not real essiac!
-Four herb essiac which is the outdated formula doesn't contain watercress.
-Furthermore, some 8 herb companies reduce the amount of watercress used to take away the bitterness.
+Four herb essiac, which is the outdated formula before Rene Caisse researched the product and added the four additional herbs, doesn't contain watercress.
+Furthermore, some 8 herb companies will reduce the amount of watercress used to take away some of the bitterness.
 However, that is a huge no-no as it compromises the formula's results bigtime.

 The list of uses of watercress is long and varied.
 This herb is most commonly used to alleviate nervous conditions, constipation, and liver disorders.
 It is known as a remedy for cough and bronchitis.
 It contains a remarkable substance called rhein, and rhein appears to inhibit the growth of pathogenic bacteria in the intestines.
 It is believed that rhein is also effective against Candida albicans, fever and inflammation, and pain.
 Candida is a yeast infection that is alarmingly common in those who have taken antibiotics.
 Sugar can also increase candida.
 Click here to read about candida.